-New Child Safe Standards are being introduced for registered schools in 2016.
+Child Safe Standards were introduced for registered schools in 2016.
 The standards are intended to strengthen existing approaches to preventing and responding to child abuse, and enhance consistency in how these issues are managed in schools.

 The standards are designed to promote cultures where protecting children from abuse is part of everyday thinking and practice in organisations.
 Our school already has policies and processes in place to protect the care, safety and welfare of children.
 These are being strengthened to ensure a zero tolerance approach to child abuse.

 There are several key beliefs that underpin the ongoing implementation Child Safe standards in our school including:

 - Everyone connected to our school can help children be safe.

 - We have zero tolerance for any abuse of children.

 - There are clear boundaries about how adults in our school community may interact with the children here.

 - The new child safe standards go further than child protection arrangements did in the past.
 It is the Government’s policy that: